PraveenTiwari08/PraveenTiwari08/README.md

 - 👋 Hi, I’m @PraveenTiwari08
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning frontend and practicing Data Structure and Algorithm.
-- 💞️ I’m looking to collaborate on frontend and practicing Data Structure and Algorithm.
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---